mateo0023/web_dev_class/Readme.md

 It is the only programming language natively supported on browsers.

-The script can be embedded with the code `<script src="file.js"></script>`.
+The script can be embedded with the code `<script src="file.js" defer></script>`.
 The file is only downloaded from the server when this command is run!

+* **defer** makes it so that the JS Code is run after the DOM is loaded.

 JavaScript is a Just-in-Time (JIT) compiled language.
 Head [here](https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/) for a brief intro into JIT languages.

 * You don't need to declare the functions before calling them.

-## Scope
+## Scope & Variabes

 * `var`: it has a global scope
 * `let`: uses local scope